Why does digital messaging cause so much anxiety?

 The main problem with digital messaging, according to Rosen, is that it is a major source of anxiety and stress.
 Sending texts makes us anxious because we are sometimes made to wait for a response.
 Why haven't we heard back?
 Do they not like us?
 Did we say something wrong?
 This is a well-complained-about and scientifically-backed fact.

 It is also stressful to receive a message.
 Just hearing a notification, if our phone is out of reach, causes a big spike in brain chemicals associated with stress.
-Psychologist Nancy Cheever publicly demonstrated as much on Anderson Cooper, hooking him up to a computer with electrodes and tracking his heart rate and perspiration while secretly sending him texts to his phone, causing his notifications to go off and his heart rate to spike.
+Psychologist Nancy Cheever publicly demonstrated as much on Anderson Cooper, hooking him up to a computer with electrodes and tracking his heart rate and perspiration while secretly sending him texts to his phone, causing his notifications to go off and his skin conductance to spike.
 The mere sound of the bell soaks our brain in cortisol and alpha-amylase until we can attend to the master's call.
 As Rosen puts it, "We have created a weird monster here.
 We are like Pavlov's dogs in the sense that we get a beep and we get a visceral feeling.
 I would describe it as my heart skips a beat."

 Should we turn off our notifications, put our devices in a drawer, and shut off our social apps on our computers?
 Take the clapper out of the bell?
 According to Rosen, even this won't help.
 Once we are used to constant connection, even not checking your phone can get the cortisol pumping.
 The second you put down your phone from checking your notifications "the clock starts ticking.
 What's ticking is the biochemistry of your brain… at some point it becomes uncomfortable and your brain says 'I gotta check in'."
 Sending receiving and even ignoring messages all cause anxiety which, in addition to feeling bad, spoils our concentration and disrupts our sleep.